influxdata/docs-v2/content/influxdb/v2.2/api-guide/tutorial/nodejs.md

 - Process InfluxDB API responses and handles errors.
 - Provide data to UI components.

-Follow these steps to build the IoT Starter API:
+Follow these steps to build the API:

 1. [Create the API endpoint to list devices](#create-the-api-endpoint-to-list-devices)
 2. [Create the API endpoint to register devices](#create-the-api-endpoint-to-register-devices)

 ### Create the API endpoint to list devices

-The IoT Starter `/api/devices` endpoint handles requests from the UI, queries InfluxDB, and returns registered device data to the UI.
+The `/api/devices` API endpoint handles requests from the UI, queries InfluxDB, and returns registered device data to the UI.

-Follow these steps to build the `/api/devices` endpoint:
+Follow these steps to build the `/api/devices` API endpoint:

 1. [Create the Flux query](#create-the-flux-query-to-find-devices)
 2. [Execute the query and process rows](#execute-the-query-and-process-rows)